 - Add the head of garlic, pepper, thyme and bay leaves to the pot.
 Bring to a boil (uncovered), and then reduce heat so that broth is percolating at a gentle simmer.
 Cook at this temperature for a minimum of 6 hours up to a full day.
 You can also transfer pot to a preheated 200 degree F oven (this is what I do to let it cook overnight).

-- Strain stock and discard solids (or give the meat, bones and carrots to your dog).
-Once the broth cools, you can easily remove any excess fat that has congealed at the top.
+- Strain stock and discard solids (or give the meat and carrots to your dog).
+Refrigerate until the broth is chilled and then you can easily remove any excess fat that has congealed at the top.
 Refrigerate if using within the next few days.
-Freeze in glass jars (allow had room for expansion) or in plastic freezer bags) if using at a later time.
+Otherwise, freeze if using at a later time.